This user has not added any information to their profile yet.

 I joined the Research Training Group for “Quantification of experimental and numerical partial models in structural engineering” at Bauhaus University Weimar.
 In 2013, I joined the working group of Geomechanics and Geotechnics at Kiel University and completed my Ph.d.
 Thesis in 2016.

-Currently, I´m working as a researcher at Kiel University.
-I´m an associated member of the excellence research cluster “Future Ocean” and participate in the technical committee for “Numerics in Geotechnics” of the German Geotechnical Society.
+After working as a Postdoctoral researcher at Kiel University.
+I joined Aarhus University as assistant professor in 2018.
+Furthermore I participate in the technical committee for “Numerics in Geotechnics” of the German Geotechnical Society.

 My research focus on the soil-structure interface behavior considering numerical modeling and their implementation into Finite-Element techniques.
 I have developed together with some collegues a general procedure to use any constitutive model as an interface model to consider the soil-structure interface behaviour more realisitic and holisitic than by using a simple Mohr-Coulomb friction law.
 Beside this I worked on a zero-thickness interface implementation (UEL) considering the gap opening around piles in stiff clays.